webexpoprague/content/output/sessions-data.md

+So let’s zoom in on one of those uncomfortable moments that might hit close to home:

+When you ask for a raise, do you know what you're worth, or are you just hoping for the best?
+How can you even get a raise when there's so much pressure to replace us with Indian workers or AI?
+Czech developers are no longer considered cheap labour, so what's next for us?
+René Napravil will tell you how to find your price and maybe even raise it.

 ## Tags

-Backend Dev, Business &amp; Growth, Design Thinking &amp; UX, Frontend Dev, Future of Work
+Backend Dev, Business &amp; Growth, Frontend Dev, Future of Work

 ## Session Focused on